Division of labour

 An increasing division of labour is associated with the growth of total output and trade, the rise of capitalism, and the increasing complexity of industrialised processes.
 The concept and implementation of division of labour has been observed in ancient Sumerian (Mesopotamian) culture, where assignment of jobs in some cities coincided with an increase in trade and economic interdependence.
-Division of labour generally also increases both producer and individual worker productivity.
+Division of labour generally increases both overall producer productivity and individual worker productivity.

-After the Neolithic Revolution, pastoralism and agriculture led to more reliable and abundant food supplies, which increased the population and led to specialisation of labour, including new classes of artisans, warriors, and the development of elites.
+After the Neolithic Revolution, pastoralism and agriculture led to more reliable and abundant food supplies, which increased the population and spurred the specialisation of labour, including the emergence of new classes of artisans and warriors, as well as the development of elites.
 This specialisation was furthered by the process of industrialisation, and Industrial Revolution-era factories.
-Accordingly, many classical economists as well as some mechanical engineers, such as Charles Babbage, were proponents of division of labour.
-Also, having workers perform single or limited tasks eliminated the long training period required to train craftsmen, who were replaced with less-paid but more productive unskilled workers.
+Accordingly, many classical economists as well as some mechanical engineers, such as Charles Babbage, were proponents of the division of labour.
+Also, having lower-paid but more productive unskilled workers perform single or limited tasks eliminated and replaced the long training period required for artisans.